 Finding the motivation to train is difficult enough but in winter when it’s cold and the days are shorter we need an extra dose of willpower.

-The easier solution is to go to the gym, and I do just that a couple of times per year. ~98% though, I choose to exercise outside.
-Calisthenics parks are less busy then and I find the fresh air invigorating.
+The easier solution is to go to the gym, and I do just that a couple of times per year.
+Nine out of ten times though, I choose to exercise outside.
+Calisthenics parks are less crowded then and I find the fresh air invigorating.

 Exercising in cold weather outside is more taxing on the body and it is important to choose the right clothing, prepare the body for the additional challenge and modify the workout appropriately.

-Below are a few tips you can follow to make the most out of your winter training without getting sick or injured.
+Below are a few tips on how to make the most of your winter training without getting sick or injured.

 Any dynamic exercise does the job, for example: